kboroz/MSFE_Capstone_Project/README.md

 # MSFE_Capstone_Project

-The current project study intends to assess how varying inter- and intracorrelations be- tween major international equity markets evolve across time horizons and market states, and form the basis for advanced factor-based investing strategies.
+The current project study intends to assess how varying inter- and intracorrelations between major international equity markets evolve across time horizons and market states, and form the basis for advanced factor-based investing strategies.
 Earlier studies (Bae & Elkamhi 2021; Goetzman 2001) focused on the impact and diversifiaction benefits of correlation based investemnt strategies (Narayan et al. 2023).